Skip to main content

 The scan takes about 60 minutes inside the magnet.
 The full appointment is usually 90 minutes including check-in, IV placement if needed, and changing.
 The report is typically delivered within 7 to 14 days.

-The scan will detect many early-stage solid-organ cancers, especially in the kidney, liver, pancreas, ovary, and prostate.
+The scan will detect many early-stage solid-organ cancers, particularly in the kidney, liver, pancreas, ovary, and prostate.
 Sensitivity for very small tumors (under 5 to 10 mm) is limited, and the scan is not validated for lung, breast, or colon screening.

 An "incidentaloma" is a finding on a scan that is unrelated to why the scan was done, often benign.
 It matters because each one creates a follow-up decision.
 Most lead to nothing.
 Some lead to extra scans, biopsies, and stress.
 The right physician partner separates signal from noise.